-Radio receiver made for Brighton Borough Police, Wireless Telephone Company Limited, 1933-1939.
-Bakelite-case single-valve receiver marked 'no. 18'
+Radio receiver made for Brighton Borough Police, made by the Wireless Telephone Company Limited, British, 1933-1939.
+Bakelite-case single-valve receiver marked 'no. 1'